dart-lang/pub-dev/app/lib/search/README.md

 The text match score will then be either used directly (`SearchOrder.text`) or it will be combined with other scores (see: combined ranking).

+### Text query rewrite

+Depending on the context and the query, we may execute another alternative query.
+The alternative query has the same settings, but certain phrases will be removed from it, for example: `Dart`, `Flutter` (if search is on Flutter platform) or `browser` (if search is on web platform).
+(Other examples can be found in `text_utils.dart`).

+For example, if the original query was `SomeDB Dart client`, the alternative query will be `SomeDB client`.
+The alternative query may yield more specific results, and we will combine them in the final result set with lower weights (depending on how many phrases we have removed from the original).

+The rewrite helps where the package name is `something`, while outside of the pub context it is referred as `SomethingDart`.

 ### Combined ranking

 When combining multiple scores (e.g. overall \[+ text match score]),